Methodology

 Data sources

-Data from several large datasets were brought together in this data share, as permitted by the Ministry of Justice’s common law powers and various prescribed legislative data sharing powers available to DfE[1].
+Data from several large datasets were brought together in this data share, as permitted by the Ministry of Justice’s common law powers and various prescribed legislative data sharing powers available to DfE[1] (opens in a new tab).
 A brief description of the two main datasets is included below:

 National Pupil Database (NPD) – DfE